 The pro-government press touted the complete rout of republicanism and imminent victory, but this was erroneous and rash.
-Having won the conventional phase of the war, the pro-Treaty side suffered a series of setbacks: Arthur Griffith, Chairman of the Provisional Government, died on 12 August; Michael Collins, Commander-in-Chief of the National Army, was killed in an ambush on 22 August; and there was an upsurge in IRA guerrilla attacks and successes around the country in late August and September, with much of Munster ungovernable.
+Having won the conventional phase of the war, the pro-Treaty side suffered a series of setbacks: Arthur Griffith, President of Dáil Éireann, died on 12 August; Michael Collins, Chairman of the Provisional Government and Commander-in-Chief of the National Army, was killed in an ambush on 22 August; and there was an upsurge in IRA guerrilla attacks and successes around the country in late August and September, with much of Munster ungovernable.
 The war was not over and the worst was yet to come.

 Dr John O’Callaghan works in Atlantic Technological University, Sligo.
 He has published widely on the history of the Irish Revolution.